-Don’t be misled by much of the mainstream coverage of the Oklahoma verdict.
-While it is true this was the first time Toyota has lost an unintended acceleration case in court, it is more significant that this was the first and only jury so far to hear any opinions about Toyota’s software defects.
-Each of the earlier cases either predated our source code access, applied a non-software theory, or was settled by Toyota for an undisclosed sum.
+It is significant that this was the first and only jury so far to hear any opinions about Toyota’s software defects.
+Earlier cases either predated our source code access, applied a non-software theory, or was settled by Toyota for an undisclosed sum.

 In our analysis of Toyota’s source code, we built upon the prior analysis by NASA.
 First, we looked more closely at more lines of the source code for more vehicles for more man months.
-And we also did a lot of things that NASA didn’t have time to do, including reviewing Toyota’s operating system’s internals, reviewing the source code for Toyota’s “monitor CPU” (which even Toyota hadn’t ever done before! (!)), performing an independent worst-case stack depth analysis, running portions of the main CPU software including the RTOS in a processor simulator, and demonstrating–in exemplar Toyota Camry vehicles–a link between loss of throttle control and the numerous defects we found in the software.
+And we also did a lot of things that NASA didn’t have time to do, including reviewing Toyota’s operating system’s internals, reviewing the source code for Toyota’s “monitor CPU”, performing an independent worst-case stack depth analysis, running portions of the main CPU software including the RTOS in a processor simulator, and demonstrating–in 2005 and 2008 Toyota Camry vehicles–a link between loss of throttle control and the numerous defects we found in the software.

 In a nutshell, the team led by Barr Group found what the NASA team sought but couldn’t find: “a systematic software malfunction in the Main CPU that opens the throttle without operator action and continues to properly control fuel injection and ignition” that is not reliably detected by any fail-safe.
 To be clear, NASA never concluded software wasn’t at least one of the causes of Toyota’s high complaint rate for unintended acceleration; they just said they weren’t able to find the specific software defect(s) that caused unintended acceleration.
 We did.

 Now it’s your turn to judge for yourself.
-Though I don’t think you can find my 800 page expert report outside the Court system, here’s the trial transcript of my expert testimony to the Oklahoma jury as well as the powerpoint slides I shared with the jury in Bookout, et.al. v.
+Though I don’t think you can find my expert report outside the Court system, here’s a link to the trial transcript of my expert testimony to the Oklahoma jury in Bookout, et.al. v.
 Toyota.

-Note that the jury in Oklahoma found that Toyota owed each victim $1.5 million in compensatory damages and, owing to the software defects and inadequate fail safes, also found Toyota acted with “reckless disregard”.
-The latter legal standard meant the jury was headed toward deliberations on additional punitive damages when Toyota finally called the plaintiffs to settle (for yet another undisclosed amount).
-I understand there are about 500 personal injury cases still working their way through various courts.
+Note that the jury in Oklahoma found that Toyota owed each victim $1.5 million in compensatory damages and also found that Toyota acted with “reckless disregard”.
+The latter legal standard meant the jury was headed toward deliberations on additional punitive damages when Toyota called the plaintiffs to settle (for yet another undisclosed amount).
+It has been reported that an additional 400+ personal injury cases are still working their way through various courts.

 - Single Bit Flip that Killed (EETimes)